-On 12 August 2020, Auckland, New Zealand returned to COVID-19 alert level 3 with the rest of the country moving to alert level 2.
+There have been no material events subsequent to 30 June 2022 that require disclosure in the financial statements (2021: On 18 August 2021, New Zeland moved to COVID-19 alert level 4.
+On 08 September 2021, Auckland, New Zealand remained in alert level 4 with the rest of the country moving to alert level 2.
 The impact of entering the alert levels and the flow-on social and economic disruption to the Meridian Group is deemed to be immaterial.
-As the Meridian Group insurer, the financial impact of the movement to these alert levels is also deemed to be immaterial.
+As the Meridian Group insurer, the financial impact of the movement to these alert levels is also deemed to be immaterial).